konstructio/kubefirst/docs/common/metaphors.md

 The **Metaphors** applications also include a working example of how to leverage a multi-environment secrets management paradigm powered by **Vault** and `external-secrets`.

-There's also a configmap implementation to demonstrate how to leverage non-sensitive configuration values.
+There is also a ConfigMap implementation to demonstrate how to leverage non-sensitive configuration values.

 ## Datadog Integrations